-The CONSULTANT will perform Drainage analysis in accordance with the Drainage Manual and the PD&E Manual.
+The CONSULTANT will perform Drainage analysis in accordance with the Drainage Manual and Part 2, Chapters 11 and 13 of the PD&E Manual.
 The CONSULTANT shall incorporate/consider the Contamination Screening Evaluation Report and any other related report findings into the Drainage Reports.